Do The Hard Things

-Often times we do not make the changes we want for our lives because we simply don’t have a clue on how to go about it.
-We stay where we are never taking the chance to find out what it really takes.
+Often, we do not make the changes we want for our lives because we simply don’t know how to go about it.
+We stay where we are, never taking the chance to find out what it really takes.

-Often times we do not make the choices, the sometimes hard choices that are going to move us from where we are to where we want to be because we don’t want to disappoint others.
-We don’t want them to feel hurt or rejected because the path we are being called to requires us to become someone different than who they are used to knowing.
+Often, we do not make the choices, the sometimes hard choices that will move us from where we are to where we want to be because we don’t want to disappoint others.
+We don’t want them to feel hurt or rejected because the path we are being called requires us to become someone different from who they are used to know.

 We have reasons for not doing the hard things.
 We have reasons why we can’t do something.
 Reasons why something won’t work out.
 Reasons why our lives look the same way they did one year ago, five years ago, even ten years ago.

 We wish for some magic pill to take that will instantly change our lives.
-We think that we have to wait for the “right time”.
-We think we need this thing or that thing in order to create the life we desire.
+We think that we have to wait for the “right time.”
+We think we need this thing or that thing to create the life we desire.
 We think we need the approval of others.
-We think that we have to get ourselves together first before we can even begin to work towards our dreams.
+We think we have to get ourselves together before we can even begin to work towards our dreams.

-There are many reasons as to why we are not making it happen with our dreams and goals.
-The things we know we need to do, the things we should do and the things we want to do.
+There are many reasons why we are not making it happen with our dreams and goals.
+The things we know we need to do, the things we should do, and the things we want to do.
 Sometimes the reasons are legitimate ones.
-But then sometimes what started out as a good reason turns into an excuse.
+But then, sometimes, what started out as a good reason turns into an excuse.

-Make It Happen…because sometimes you just have to stop making excuses and start taking action is about doing the hard things.
-What I have come to learn, understand and appreciate is that it is only when we do the hard things, make the hard choices travel the unknown path do we experience personal growth.
+I have come to learn, understand, and appreciate that it is only when we do the hard things, make the hard choices travel the unknown path, we experience personal growth.

-It is only when we push ourselves out of our comfort zones, when we do the things that scare us, and when we learn to walk in faith that life begins to change.
+It's only when we push ourselves out of our comfort zones, when we do the things that scare us, and when we learn to walk in faith that life begins to change.
 Dreams then are no longer these abstract ideas we hold in our hearts and minds, but instead, they transform into concrete ideas of possibility.
 With each step we take, we can see and feel the changes that are happening.
-We are literally moving from that place of feeling stuck and wanting to make the change, to actually making the change.
+We are literally moving from that place of feeling stuck and wanting to change to actually make the change.

-But this only happens when we decide to make it happen and that involves doing the hard things.
+But this only happens when we make a decision to follow the call on our hearts, which involves doing the hard things.

 I do the hard things now.
 I still have fear, sometimes a lot of it.
 And my writing still gets rejected.
 But that’s okay because I am committed to what it is I want to do.
-I am committed to sharing my writing with the intention of making a positive difference in the lives of those who read my work.
+I am committed to sharing my writing to make a positive difference in the lives of those who read my work.

 So how do you do the hard things?
 Here are four points to remember:

-*There is no step by step plan on how to make it happen.
+*There is no one size fits all plan.
 Dream-Making is fluid.
-There will always be new challenges, obstacles, setbacks and surprises on your way to living your God-inspired dreams.
-Because it is ever changing we have to create a mindset that remains consistent despite what may be going on around us.
-We have to make up our minds that whatever it is we want, whatever our God-inspired dream may be, we are going to pursue it no matter what crosses our paths and tries to deter us.
+There will always be new challenges, obstacles, setbacks, and surprises on your way to living your God-inspired dreams.
+Because it is ever-changing, we have to create a consistent mindset despite what may be going on around us.
+We have to make up our minds that whatever it is we want, whatever our God-inspired dream may be, we will pursue it no matter what crosses our paths and tries to deter us.

 *Stay in when you want to give up and quit.
 Remember the reason you want to make the changes.
 Stay connected to the why behind what it is you want to do.

-*Continue in a forward moving motion.
-Do not get caught up in looking back at what was, or what currently is, but instead hold onto your vision of what can be.
+*Continue in a forward-moving motion.
+Do not get caught up looking back at what was or what currently is, but instead hold onto your vision of what can be.

-Dream Makers Consultations are coming soon.
-Click here to learn more and to receive notification when appointments become available.
+Dream Makers Sessions are coming soon.
+Click here to learn more and receive notifications when appointments become available.